justin2004/weblog/relational_as_graph/README.md

 |whcapacities      |
 |freightrates      |

+SPARQL _select_ queries produce tables, like that one.
+But SPARQL _construct_ queries produce RDF (graphs).

-Now let's just focus on one table and transform it into some modeled RDF.
+Now let's just focus on one table and transform it, with a SPARQL construct query, into some modeled RDF.

 ```sparql
 PREFIX  fx:   <http://sparql.xyz/facade-x/ns/>